EasyEasyApps/easy-modal/README.md

-# Ouibounce
+# Easy Modal

-Ouibounce: A small JS library that allows a user to create modals with custom markup.
+A small JS library that allows a user to create modals controlled by Ouibounce and that loads Mautic forms.

 ## Installation

 You have a few options to choose from:

-- Download the [minified](dist/modal.js) script and include it on your page
+- Download the [minified](dist/mautic-modal.js) script and include it on your page
 - Use NPM: `npm install easy-modal`

 ## Usage